 Types of Operating Systems

 An Operating System is a collection of programs and utilities.
-It is an interface between user and computer.
-The different types of Operating Systems with their features are explained here, There are mainly 4 types Operating Systems:
+It is an interface between the user and the computer.
+The different types of Operating Systems with their features are explained here, There are mainly 4 types of Operating Systems:

 Types of OS:

-Most of the computers have only one CPU.
-However, there is a tread towards Multi-Processor systems.
+Most computers have only one CPU.
+However, there is a trend towards Multi-Processor systems.
 Such as systems have more than one processor in close communication, sharing the computer bus, the clock, and sometimes the memory and peripheral devices, these systems referred to as “Tightly Coupled Systems“.
 This system consists of more than one processor.
 It is tightly coupled which called a parallel system.
-In Parallel Systems, several processors execute their jobs parallel.
+In Parallel Systems, several processors execute their jobs in parallel.
 There are several reasons for buildings such systems.